 Denise has been working in and around the Texas Capitol for over a decade, primarily in the areas of healthcare and hospital policy.
 She is extremely well-versed in the legislative and appropriations processes, and has cultivated relationships throughout the Texas Capitol and in state agencies.

-Denise has helped Meals on Wheels Association of Texas strengthen its relationships with key Health and Human Services Commission staff and leadership at a time when the agency is going through tremendous changes, both in personnel and in policy.
+Denise has helped Meals on Wheels Texas strengthen its relationships with key Health and Human Services Commission staff and leadership at a time when the agency is going through tremendous changes, both in personnel and in policy.